euler-xyz/ethereum-vault-connector/docs/specs.md

 1. The vault MUST only be released from being a controller if the account has the debt fully repaid
 1. The vault has freedom to implement the Account Status Check.
 It MAY price all the assets according to its preference, without depending on potentially untrustworthy oracles
 1. The vault has freedom to implement the Vault Status Check.
 Depending on the implementation, the initial state snapshotting MAY not be needed.
 Depending on the implementation, not all the actions MAY require the Vault Status Check (i.e. vault share transfers).
 If snapshot is needed, note that it MAY require a prior vault state update (i.e. interest rate accrual).
-1. One SHOULD be careful when forgiving the Account Status Check after impersonation.
-A malicious target collateral could manipulate the impersonation process leading to a bad debt accrual.
-To prevent that, one MUST ensure that only trusted collaterals that behave in the expected way are being called using the impersonate functionality
+1. One SHOULD be careful when forgiving the Account Status Check after using `controlCollateral`.
+A malicious target collateral could manipulate the process leading to a bad debt accrual.
+To prevent that, one MUST ensure that only trusted collaterals that behave in the expected way are being called using the control collateral functionality
 1. When sending regular ERC20 tokens from a vault to an address, one SHOULD ensure that the address is not a sub-account but a valid EOA/contract address by getting an account owner from the EVC

 ### Typical implementation pattern of the EVC-compliant function for a vault